Functional ultrasound for high-resolution imaging of brain function and vasculature

 Have a question about fUS imaging?

-So whatever you’d like to talk about – from the finer points of determining resting-state functional connectivity to the approximate price for a tailored Iconeus One system – there’s bound to be someone who can help (and they’re probably sitting next to us!).
+Whatever you’d like to talk about – from the finer points of determining resting-state functional connectivity to the approximate price for a tailored Iconeus One system – there’s bound to be someone who can help (and they’re probably sitting next to us!).